Shoulder replacement: Surgical techniques

-For Osteoarthritis and rotator cuff tear arthropathy
+For osteoarthritis and rotator cuff tear arthropathy

 The latest systematic reviews suggests (with low quality evidence) that total shoulder arthroplasty does not provide important benefits over hemiarthroplasty for glenohumeral osteoarthritis and rotator cuff tears.
 It highlighted the current lack of high-quality evidence and need for randomized controlled trials.

 Biologics

 Implants

 Various materials can be used to make prostheses, however the majority consist of a metal ball that rotates within a polyethylene (plastic) socket.
 The metal ball takes the place of the patient's humeral head and is anchored via a stem, which is inserted down the shaft of the humerus.
 The plastic socket is placed over the patient's glenoid and is typically secured to the surrounding bone via cement.

-Recent advances in technology have led to the development of short stem, stemless, as well as cementless humeral replacement components being used in the operating room.
-The glenoid implant technology has also seen advances which have led to the reduction of rocking horse effect and glenoid implant losening.
+Recent advances in technology have led to the development of short-stem, stemless, as well as cementless humeral replacement components being used in the operating room.
+The glenoid implant technology has also seen advances which have led to the reduction of rocking-horse effect and glenoid implant loosening.
 In addition, the increasing popularity of reverse total shoulder arthroplasty has led to availability of 29 new prostheses in 2016 alone.

 Risks

 Non surgery options are preferred treatment for a variety of reasons.
 Besides not wanting to risk the usual risks of surgery such as infection, shoulder replacement can lead to a variety of complications including rotator cuff tear and glenohumeral instability.
 However, despite these risks, shoulder replacement shows promise with a low rate of complication which depending on the type of surgery is close to 5%.
+Patients having their procedure by surgeons who perform more than 10 shoulder replacements per year are less likely to need a subsequent revision surgery than if their surgeon performs fewer.
+An externally validated prediction model to estimate the risk of serious adverse events after shoulder replacement surgery has recently become available.